BChow5/Assignment1/README.md

 ## Introduction

 In this guide, we'll walk through the process of creating a Arch Linux droplet on DigitalOcean using cloud-Init.
 Ensuring a smooth and automated setup for your virtual servers!
+During this process, you will learn how to use doctl, SSH keys, API tokens, and cloud-init.

- DigitalOcean is a cloud provider that offers the ability to deploy virtual servers known as *droplets*.
+ DigitalOcean is a cloud provider that offers the ability to deploy virtual servers, known as *droplets*, and other cloud-based resources like databases, storage, and networking tools.
 When creating a droplet, we can automate the setup process to save time and create servers with consistent repeatable configurations using Cloud-Init.

 *Cloud-init* is an industry standard tool that allows you to automate the initialization of your Linux instances.
 This means that you can use cloud-init to inject a file into your droplets at deployment that automatically sets up things like new users, firewall rules, app installations, and SSH keys.
-This tutorial uses doctl to add an SSH key to your account and deploy the droplets with the cloud-init file.
+This tutorial uses doctl to add a cloud-init file with information on users, programs, and your SSH key.

 ### Prerequisites
 - A computer running Arch Linux
 - Neovim installed on your system
-- The Arch Linux image provided in the Assets folder
+- The Arch Linux disk image
 - All code provided should be run through the Terminal
 <br>